TimB44/class/spec.md

 error (for example, bounds checks could be implemented as assertions).

-There are some rarer exceptional conditions, like stack overflow or signal handling, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
+There are some rarer exceptional conditions, like stack overflow or signal handling, which need not be preserved (it would be almost impossible to preserve them) and where JPL programs are allowed to segfault or otherwise terminate uncleanly.
 As long as the compiler doesn't go out of its way to mess with this things should be fine.

 ### Implementation Limits